fbpx

 What Is The MySQL Command Not Found Error?

-If you are getting the error “mysql: command not found” when trying to run the mysql command, it means that the mysql command is not in your system’s path.
+If you are getting the error “mysql: command not found” when trying to run the mysql command, it means that the mysql command is not in your system’s path or you need SQL homework help.
 This can happen if the mysql command is not installed on your system, or if the mysql command is installed but the directory containing the mysql binary is not included in your system’s path.

 To fix this error, you can try the following steps: